Commercial Insurance Comparisons

 Monoline vs Package Policy Insurance

-Monoline = buy each coverage standalone.
-Package = bundle multiple lines (BOP, CPP) at 10-25% discount with multi-line claims coordination.
-The default decision most operators make without realizing.
+Monoline = each coverage bought standalone.
+Package = bundle multiple lines (BOP, CPP) at 10-25% discount.
+The default decision most miss.

 See comparison →